tomchenchen/tomchenchen.github.io/_pages/photography.md

 # Photography

-Photography has become one of the ways I observe cities, people, and everyday life beyond my research in urban sociology.
+Photography is one of the ways I observe cities beyond my research in urban sociology.
+Through travel and everyday life, I enjoy documenting landscapes, architecture, transportation systems, and the ordinary moments that shape urban experiences.

-Many of these photographs were taken while traveling across China, Japan, and North America.
-I am particularly interested in landscapes, architecture, transportation systems, and moments that reveal how city life is experienced.
+The photographs on this page were taken across China, Japan, and North America.

 ---